thepanlab/medical-imaging-framework/docs/readme_logging.md

 <hr>

 ## <b>1.a) Test subjects</b>: <i>run_training.py</i>
-The list of test subjects that have yet to train are stored from within the main function.
+The list of strings that contains test subjects that have yet to train are stored from within the main function.

 ## <b>1.b) Is Finished</b>: <i>mpi_processing.py</i>
 A boolean is stored for each subject or subject-pair that is finished.
 This is set after training is complete.
 If it is revisited, the worker can immedietly ignore it.